yankostadinov/core/tutorials/guides/react/react.md

 `gluec serve`

-This command will launch a dev server at port **:4242** and will serve everything we defined, together with the Glue42 Core Environment.
+This command will launch a dev server at port **:4242** and will serve everything we defined, together with the [**Glue42 Core Environment**](../../glue42-core/what-is-glue42-core/core-concepts/environment/index.html).

 Now you can once again open your apps, but this time at `localhost:4242` and see that nothing really changed, at least that's how it seems.
 Do **note** that you will need to install the apps again and preferably remove the old onces, because the old once will route to port **:4000**.